1996 California Proposition 218: Temporary vs. Permanent Taxes

 Under Proposition 218, taxes proposed by a local government may either be temporary or permanent.
 If a tax is temporary, voter approval is required to extend a tax beyond its expiration date.
 Permanent local government taxes continue for an indefinite period of time.
-However, permanent taxes can generally be reduced or repealed by either subsequent action of the local governing body itself or by the voters exercising the local initiative power under Proposition 218.
+However, permanent taxes can generally be reduced or repealed by either subsequent action of the local governing body or by the voters exercising the local initiative power under Proposition 218.

 Historically, some ballot questions did not expressly specify the duration of a tax, including if a proposed tax would be permanent.
-In such situations, either the impartial ballot measure summary and/or the full text of the tax measure specified the duration of a proposed tax.
 However, effective January 1, 2018, if a proposed local government measure imposes a tax or raises the rate of a tax, the ballot must specify the duration of the tax to be levied.

 The Howard Jarvis Taxpayers Association states that some local governments, in an effort to increase the chances of passing a tax, will initially propose a temporary tax instead of a permanent tax.
-The general strategy is once a temporary tax passes, it will then be easier for the local government to either extend or increase an already existing tax in the future.
+The strategy is once a temporary tax passes, it will then be easier for the local government to either extend or increase an already existing tax in the future.
 Based on historical election statistics, once local government voters pass a "temporary" tax, it is generally easier to obtain subsequent voter approval for a tax extension or a tax increase.

 The Howard Jarvis Taxpayers Association also states that local governments rarely allow temporary taxes to expire on their own without at least an effort to extend and/or increase the tax, and that voters should assume that any proposed temporary tax will not end at the specified expiration date, but will instead either be extended for an additional period of years or be made permanent.